-In 2023 we are seeing a continuation of the three-pronged approach to regulatory reform that has typified the UK's post-Brexit years.
+In 2024 we are seeing a continuation of the three-pronged approach to regulatory reform that has typified the UK's post-Brexit years.

-The first prong consists of targeted amendments to existing legislation to ensure that it remains suitable for the evolving financial services industry.
-A programme of current reforms to the UK's financial promotion (marketing) regime to ensure it reflects today's investors and investment products is an example of such amendments.
+The first prong involves targeted amendments to existing legislation to ensure that it remains suitable for the evolving financial services industry.
+An example of such amendments is the expected finalisation of a programme of reforms to the UK's financial promotion (marketing) regime to ensure it reflects today's investors and investment products.

 The second prong consists of the development of new, post-Brexit initiatives.
 Some, such as the UK's new Consumer Duty and reform of the ring-fencing regime, reflect domestically-driven initiatives.
-Others, such as the UK's proposals for a regulatory framework for cryptoassets, reflect the global direction of travel.
+Others, such as the UK's proposals for regulation of ESG data and ratings providers, and delivery of a regulatory framework for stablecoins and other cryptoassets, reflect the global direction of travel.

-Finally, the third prong consists of a more fundamental restructuring of the UK's post-Brexit regulatory framework.
-Following a period of review and discussion surrounding the UK regulatory framework, in H1 2023 we saw the enactment of the Financial Services and Markets Act 2023, the Retained EU Law (Revocation and Reform) Act 2023 and the progress of the so-called Edinburgh reforms (supplemented in early July by further 'Mansion House' reforms).
-Together these will make significant changes to the legislative framework, including enabling the revocation of retained EU law, providing the UK's regulators with additional objectives and reforming many aspects of UK financial regulation.
-In H2 2023, we will continue to see an ambitious number of consultations and publications aiming to bring forward this post-Brexit reform.
+Finally, the third prong is to deliver a more fundamental restructuring of the UK's post-Brexit regulatory framework.
+In 2023 we saw the enactment of the Financial Services and Markets Act 2023, the Retained EU Law (Revocation and Reform) Act 2023 and the progress of the so-called Edinburgh reforms (supplemented in early July 2023 by further 'Mansion House' reforms).
+Together these will operate to deliver a 'Smarter Regulatory Framework' for the UK, involving the revocation of retained EU Iaw, additional objectives for the UK's regulators and reform of many aspects of UK financial regulation.
+In 2024, we will continue to see an ambitious number of consultations and publications aiming to bring forward this post-Brexit reform.